Mau-Mau (card game)

+History

+Mau-Mau surfaced in Germany shortly after the Second World War.
+In 1961, it was still "a very recent game" that had gained "astonishing popularity within just a few years".

+Its rules were first published in 1958 and although "it appeared quite suddenly... anyone who has played it once will be enthralled by it...
+Its particular charm lies in its cheerful, light entertaining character and perfectly refined simplicity.
+Anyone can play it in five minutes".

 Rules

 The game is typically played with a 32-card pack, either a French-suited pack from which the Twos, Threes, Fours, Fives and Sixes have been removed or, especially in Europe, with a 32-card German pack.

 For more than five players, two packs of cards may be used.